-

 The webinar includes a 45-minute presentation followed by a 15-minute Q&A session, providing an opportunity to test your understanding and ask practical questions.

 This webinar will run on Australian Eastern Standard Time (AEST) and will be recorded.
-A link to the recording will be sent to all registered delegates in the days post the event.
+A link to the recording will be sent to all registered delegates in the days following the event.

 Consider joining as a student, associate, or full member today!
 To receive the member rate for the webinar, make sure you apply for membership prior to registering.
 Join here →